zenoss/zenosslabs/docs/zenpack_development/monitoring_snmp_device/component_modeling.rst

 Find Temperature Sensor Attributes
 ==============================================================================

-In the *SNMP Device Modeling* section we used `smidump` to extract temperature sensor information from `NETBOTZV2-MIB`.
+In the *Device Modeling* section we used `smidump` to extract temperature sensor information from `NETBOTZV2-MIB`.
 This will be even more applicable as we decide what attributes and metrics are available on each sensor.
 Let's use `smidump` and `snmpwalk` for a refresher on what's available.